 A non-zero priority indicates service mode, in which you can define service parameters.

-Target Domain Name: The domain name of the server that the client connects to.
+Destination Zone Name: Specifies the domain name of the server to which the client connects.

-In an HTTPS Record that uses the Alias pattern (priority 0), the target domain specifies another service name for the client to resolve.
+In alias mode (priority 0), the target domain specifies another service name for the client to resolve.

-In service mode, the target domain name is typically the hostname that provides the service.
-The client resolves this domain name to obtain the service's IP address.
+In service mode, the target domain is typically the hostname that provides the service.
+The client resolves this domain name to obtain the IP address of the service.
 For example,

-www.example.com.Service Parameters: A set of key-value pairs that define the service configuration and required features.
-The parameters include information such as the expected protocol version, a list of application-layer protocols (such as ALPN), transport layer security requirements (such as the required TLS version), transport parameters, and IP address hints.
+www.example.com.Service Parameters: A set of key-value pairs that defines the service configuration and required features.
+These parameters can provide information such as the desired protocol versions, a list of application-layer protocols for Application-Layer Protocol Negotiation (ALPN), transport layer security requirements, transport parameters, and IP address hints.

-Service parameters allow a service provider (SP) to provide clients with detailed guidelines and pre-connection information for accessing the service.
-This optimizes the connection's performance and security.
-For example:
+Service Parameters allow a service provider (SP) to provide clients with detailed guidelines and pre-connection information for accessing the service.
+This optimizes the performance and security of the connection.
+For example,

 alpn="h3,h2": Indicates support for HTTP/2 and HTTP/3.

-no-default-alpn: Indicates that there is no default application-layer protocol.
+no-default-alpn: Indicates that no default application-layer protocol exists.
 If this parameter is present, the `alpn` parameter is required.

 Separate multiple key-value pairs with spaces.
 The maximum length is 1,024 characters.